apache/bookkeeper/site3/website/src/pages/bps/BP-22-separate-closing-ledgers-from-opening-ledgers.md

 WriteHandle writer = bk.newCreateLedgerOp().execute().get();
 ```

-Constrast this with how it is with the current recovery on open mechanism.
+Contrast this with how it is with the current recovery on open mechanism.

 ```
 ReadHandle reader = bk.newOpenLedgerOp().withLedgerId(X).execute().get();